jdnavarro/graphql-haskell/README.md

 Suggestions, contributions and bug reports are welcome.

-Feel free to contact me, jdnavarro, on the #haskell channel on the [GraphQL Slack Server](https://graphql.slack.com).
+Feel free to contact on Slack in [#haskell on GraphQL](https://graphql.slack.com/messages/haskell/).
 You can obtain an invitation [here](https://graphql-slack.herokuapp.com/).